-The Dorothy Dunnett Society exists to help its members enjoy, discuss and promote the works of Dorothy Dunnett and the historical periods in which they were set.
+The Dorothy Dunnett Society was formed to help its members enjoy, discuss and promote the works of Dorothy Dunnett and the historical periods in which they were set.
 The lively and companionable Society is based in Edinburgh, Scotland.
 We are run by volunteers, and have over 400 members in Scotland, England, Wales, Ireland, the USA, Canada, Australia, Germany, New Zealand, South Africa, France and other countries.

 We were founded in 2001 by Dorothy Dunnett just after her last book, Gemini, was published and the 2000 Gatherings were held in Edinburgh and Philadelphia.
 She wanted her readers to continue to be able to get in touch with each other and to communicate their enthusiasm for history and literature to others.